-On 11 September 1983 the first episode of popular Irish soap 'Glenroe' was broadcast on RTÉ Television.
+On 11 September 1983 the first episode of popular Irish rural soap 'Glenroe' was broadcast on RTÉ Television.

 The show introduced audiences to characters such as Miley, Biddy and Dinny, who would become household names throughout Ireland.